epctex-support/realtor-scraper/README.md

 #### Realtor specific

-Don't worry when you get little bit different properties than you saw in browser page.
+Don't worry when you get a little bit different properties than you saw on the browser page.
 Realtor is ordering properties differently for each user.

-## Bugs, fixes, updates and changelog
+## Bugs, fixes, updates, and changelog

 This scraper is under active development.
 If you have any feature requests you can create an issue from [here](https://github.com/epctex/realtor-scraper/issues).